-8. The importance of understanding light
+8. The importance of understanding light in photography

 Light, as you will have understood from previous classes in this course, is one of the six essentials for photography, and understanding light and paying attention to it is one of the quickest ways to improve your photography.